tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 nixos-m1$ nix-build -A m1n1 -o m1n1
 ```

-m1n1 has been built and the `.macho` and `.bin` files are now in `m1n1/build/`.
+m1n1 has been built and the build products are now in `m1n1/build/`.
 You can also run m1n1's scripts such as `chainload.py` using a command like `m1n1/bin/m1n1-chainload`.

 #### U-Boot